naumen/javakeras/README.md

 Tensorflow==1.5.0
 numpy==1.15.4

-2) Java file with the imported model
+2) Java file with the imported model;

+3) File of the Keras model.